e-valuation/EvaP/README.md

 You can also set up `pylint`, `isort`, `black` and `prettier` in your IDE to avoid doing this manually all the time.

 ### Creating a Pull Request (Workflow Suggestion)
-1. (once) [Fork](https://github.com/e-valuation/EvaP/fork) the repository so you have a GitHub Repo that you have write access to.
+1. (once) [Fork](https://github.com/e-valuation/EvaP/fork) the repository so you have a GitHub repo that you have write access to.

-2. (once) Set up some Authentication for GitHub that allows push access.
+2. (once) Set up some authentication for GitHub that allows push access.
 A common option is using [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh), the remaining instructions assume an SSH key setup.
 An alternative is using the [GitHub CLI tool](https://cli.github.com/).

 3. (once) Ensure your [git remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) are setup to use SSH.
-To fetch the up-to-date state of the official repo, it's always useful to have an "upstream" remote configured:
+To fetch the up-to-date state of the official repo, it's useful to have an "upstream" remote configured:
    ```bash
    git remote set-url origin git@github.com:<your-username>/EvaP.git
    git remote add upstream git@github.com:e-valuation/EvaP.git